How to get into Brown University: Admission Requirements 2023

 Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (200-250 words)

-How to get into rown University—Essay Tips
+How to get into Brown University—Essay Tips

 Let’s look at each prompt separately, going over big-picture guidance for the essays here.
 If you want more in-depth help with writing your supplemental essays for Brown University, be sure to check out our comprehensive guide.